-The Arch Western transaction which occurred on June 1, 1998 will help solidify the Company's future as other operations' reserves deplete, most notably Mingo Logan's Mountaineer Mine estimated to deplete in 2002.
-The Company continues to develop its assets at Arch Western including the Black Thunder Mine.
-On March 12, 1999, the Company entered into an agreement to transfer ownership of a portion of the 412-million-ton Thundercloud federal coal lease, which is part of the Company's Black Thunder Mine near Gillette, Wyoming, to Kennecott Energy Company.
+The Arch Western transaction, which occurred on June 1, 1998, will help solidify the Company's future as other operations' reserves deplete, most notably Mingo Logan's Mountaineer Mine estimated to deplete longwall mineable tons in 2002.
+The Company continues to develop its assets at the Arch Western operations including the Black Thunder Mine near Gillette, Wyoming.
+On March 12, 1999, the Company entered into an agreement to transfer ownership of a portion of the 412-million-ton Thundercloud federal coal lease, which is part of the Company's Black Thunder Mine, to Kennecott Energy Company.
 The reserves, located adjacent to the western border of Kennecott Energy's Jacobs Ranch Mine, are estimated to contain 35 million tons of coal.
-In exchange for that portion of the lease, Arch Coal received approximately \$12 million along with baseline environmental data with respect to the Thundercloud leasehold.
-The environmental data will allow the Company to begin production in late 2000 once the Company completes the construction of a fourth dragline at the operation and receives the necessary permits.
+In exchange for that portion of the lease, the Company received approximately \$12 million along with baseline environmental data with respect to the Thundercloud leasehold.
+The environmental data will allow the Company to expedite the permitting of the property.
+The Thundercloud reserve has lower ratios than are currently being mined on average by the Black Thunder Mine.
+In addition, Black Thunder Mine is currently constructing a fourth dragline that is estimated to be placed in service in the first quarter of 2000.

-The Company experienced poor rail service at its Western operations in 1998.
-Rail Service has improved in the first quarter of 1999 and management expects this trend to continue.
-However, the Company did experience production problems at its Black Thunder Mine in the first quarter of 1999 arising from encountering excess water from an aquifer on the reserves.
-Management continues to address these issues and expects production to improve at this mine during the remainder of 1999.
+The Company experienced poor rail service at its western operations in 1998.
+Rail service has improved in the first six months of 1999 and management expects this trend to continue.
+The Company has, however, experienced production problems at its Black Thunder Mine arising from surface water run-off and groundwater issues.
+During 1999, the Black